Top Hydration Packs:

 The Rogue pack is similar to the Lobo Pack by CamelBak.
 The only difference is that it features one interior pocket and 2 exterior pockets.
 This comes at a reasonable price.
 It weighs only 1.1 pounds and has a 15-ounce bladder capacity, with a dimension of 15.5 x 11 x 5.9 inches.

 The Rogue Hydration Pack is also 100% nylon and imported.
-It is manufactured in Japan, and the prices go as high as $146.18.
+It is manufactured in Japan.
 To avail warranty, again, you’ll have to contact the seller directly.
 Proving to be one of the best MTB hydration packs, the Rogue Pack got 4.3 out of 5 stars and customers were pleased with the product overall.

 They said that the water remained cold for hours; it did not leak, and both the storage capacity and liter capacity were good.